ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of liver cancer. Use the menu to see other pages.

 Liver transplantation is a particularly effective treatment for people with a small tumor because transplantation removes the tumor and the damaged liver.
 However, there are few donors, and people waiting for a liver transplant may have to wait for a long time before a liver becomes available.
 During this time, the disease may get worse.
 The transplant center will advise you on how long the wait is likely to be and what rules are used to prioritize people on the waiting list.

-Radiofrequency ablation (RFA) and microwave therapy both use heat to destroy cancer cells.
+RFA and microwave therapy both use heat to destroy cancer cells.
 They may be given through the skin, through laparoscopy, or during a surgical operation while a patient is sedated.
 Sedation is giving medication to become more relaxed, calm, or sleepy.
 This treatment is also called thermal ablation.

 Percutaneous ethanol injection

 Percutaneous ethanol injection is when alcohol is injected directly into the liver tumor to destroy it.
 Side effects include fever and pain after the procedure.
 In general, the procedure is simple, safe, and particularly effective for a tumor smaller than 3 cm.
 However, if the alcohol escapes from the liver, a person may have brief but severe pain.
-This option is currently being used less often and has been largely replaced by RFA (see above).
+This option is rarely used and has been largely replaced by RFA (see above).

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.

 Stereotactic body radiation therapy (SBRT).
 SBRT is a term that describes several methods of delivering high doses of radiation to a tumor while limiting the amount of radiation to which healthy tissues are exposed.
 This is important because healthy liver tissue can be damaged by radiation.
-SBRT effectively treats tumors that are approximately 5 cm or smaller.
-However, it is still considered investigational compared to thermal ablation (see above) because little long-term information about its effectiveness exists.
+SBRT effectively treats tumors that are about 5 cm or smaller.
+However, it is still considered investigational compared to RFA (see above) because there is not much available information about its long-term effectiveness.

-This is a type of chemotherapy treatment that is similar to hepatic arterial infusion (see below).
+Chemoembolization is a type of chemotherapy treatment that is similar to hepatic arterial infusion (see below).
 Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
 During this procedure, drugs are injected into the hepatic artery, and the flow of blood through the artery is blocked for a short time so the chemotherapy stays in the tumor longer.
 Blocking the blood supply to the tumor also destroys cancer cells.